Adventure Games For Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 into virtual vats of acid.
 This game could make a real find for kids and younger teens who enjoy science fairs and/or graphic adventures.

-Chemicus Review Hints and Walkthrough Buy This Game
+Chemicus Review Walkthrough Buy This Game (Amazon affiliate link)

 The Sinking Island was written by the same game designer who brought us the Syberia games, and it is another beautifully illustrated game